 Vitamin can help deal with other symptoms of PMS that can lead to insomnia, such as nervousness, irritability, breast tenderness, and depression.
 It is also recommended to take 1500mg of calcium per day to help prevent mood swings that can cause insomnia.
 Vitamin B and Vitamin B5 are known to help alleviate street and restore estrogen levels back to their normal levels, which can aid in preventing insomnia.

-can also have an effect on the sleep patterns of a women during their menstrual cycle.
+Diet and lifestyle choices can also have an effect on the sleep patterns of a women during their menstrual cycle.
 Making sure that your body is getting its essential nutrients is important in reducing the symptoms of PMS and allowing for a comfortable night’s sleep.